Disney-Pixar provided me with an all-expense paid trip to Pixar Animation Studios for the #GoodDinoEvent. All opinions are my own.

 Fun Fact: The building was funded by the proceeds from Disney-Pixar’s A Bug’s Life.

-Stepping into The Steve Jobs Building really made Steve Jobs larger than life for me.
+Stepping into The Steve Jobs Building made Steve Jobs larger than life for me.
 It encompasses his ingenuity.
-Everything in this building was handpicked by Jobs.
+Jobs handpicked everything in this building.

 Fun Fact: The building where Pixar Animation Studios is, took as long to create as a Pixar movie (4-5 years)!